CityofToronto/bdit_data-sources/bluetooth/README.md

   - Calculation interval
 4. Click `Export Data`, download will begin automatically ![](https://github.com/CityofToronto/bdit_data-sources/blob/master/bluetooth/blip_screenshots/config_report.PNG)

 #### Common Issues:

 - Pulling larges volumes of data can cause the server to time out, pulling more than one month of data at a time is not recommended
 - Only aggregated data is available through the browser, the API must be used to acess raw data

-## 6. Bliptrack API (Dan)
+## 5. Bliptrack API

-Bliptrack provides an API for accessing their system through the Simple Object Access Protocol (SOAP).
+Bliptrack hosts an API to provide clients (not the public) authenticated access to their system through the Simple Object Access Protocol (SOAP).
 For those unfamiliar with SOAP, it is well explained in its [wikipedia](https://en.wikipedia.org/wiki/SOAP) article.
-In the context of data analysis, using the API over the browser to pull data has 2 main advantages:
+Using the API over the browser to pull data has 2 main advantages:

 - The ability to pull disaggregate data
 - Access to live travel time information

 The WSDL file for accessing Bliptrack can be accessed using `https://g4apps.bliptrack.net/ws/bliptrack/ExportWebServiceStateless?wsdl`

-#### Pulling travel time data:
+### Pulling travel time data

 The `exportPerUserData()` method is used to pull raw data.
 It takes `username`, `password`, and `config` as input parameters.
 The `config` object contains all information required to specify the route to pull data from.
 Info about config is shown below

 ![](https://github.com/CityofToronto/bdit_data-sources/blob/master/bluetooth/blip_screenshots/config_object.PNG)

 Not all of these fields must be assigned in order to pull data.
 At a minimum the following fields must have a non-`None` value:

 - `analysisId`: `int`, designates route, more on this below
 - `startTime`: `datetime` object indicating first data point
 - `endTime`: `datetime` object indicating last possible data point